gadicc/meteor-famous-views/README.md

 Template created, rendered, events, helpers, to get the compView object, which contains a `node` property to the actual Famous node (view, surface, etc).
 Feel free to use these functions in descendent templates, they'll climb the component tree until they find the enclosing compView.
+See *template properties* above for what we keep in a compView instance.

   ```js
     // Event callbacks